Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Discussion

 The rest-frame host galaxy contribution to the $\dm$ of an FRB was modeled with a log-normal distribution, parameterized by $\mu_\mathrm{host}$ and $\sigma_\mathrm{host}$.
 However, the values of $\mu_\mathrm{host}$ and $\sigma_\mathrm{host}$ do not directly correspond to physical values.
 Instead, the median and standard deviation of the log-normal rest-frame $\dm_\mathrm{host}$ distribution described by those parameters are \medhost~pc~cm$^{-3}$ and \stddevhost~pc~cm$^{-3}$, respectively.
 As illustrated by the statistical uncertainties, these parameters are not well-constrained; how poorly constrained these parameters are can also be visualized with the allowable $P(\dm_\mathrm{host}\sp{\prime})$ distributions plotted in Figure~\ref{fig:allowable_dmhost}.
 As such, caution must be employed when comparing these values against those found in the literature.
 Nonetheless, we highlight a few observations.

 \citet{macquart+2020_dmz} and \citet{james+2021_sfr, james+2021_zDM} also generically modeled the intrinsic host galaxy contribution to the $\dm$ with a log-normal distribution, with only the latter study explicitly quoting derived values.
 In the work presented by \citet{james+2021_sfr}, they quote a log-mean host $\dm$ contribution of $129^{+66}_{-48}$~pc~cm$^{-3}$ on top of a typical Galactic contribution of $\dm_\mathrm{disk} + \dm_\mathrm{halo} = 50 + 35 =$ 85~pc~cm$^{-3}$.
-It is important to note that \citet{james+2021_sfr} used a different sample of FRBs from different surveys (at different observing frequencies), did not apply a scattering cut for $\tau > 10$ms to their model as we did, and also quote a typical Galactic contribution of 85~pc~cm$^{-3}$ instead of $=$80~pc~cm$^{-3}$, although this latter difference is likely to be minimal (Section~\ref{sec:varyDML}).
+It is important to note that \citet{james+2021_sfr} used a different sample of FRBs from different surveys (at different observing frequencies), did not apply a scattering cut for $\tau > 10$ms to their sample as we did, and also quote a typical Galactic contribution of 85~pc~cm$^{-3}$ instead of $=$80~pc~cm$^{-3}$, although this latter difference is likely to be minimal (Section~\ref{sec:varyDML}).
 However, in Figure~\ref{fig:mcmc_corner}, we can see that our MCMC chains also strongly disfavor low $\sigma_\mathrm{host}$ and high $\mu_\mathrm{host}$ values, a finding consistent with \citet{james+2021_sfr}.

 Both \citet{james+2021_sfr} and our analysis find ``central'' values of $\dm_\mathrm{host}'$ well within statistical errors of each other, as well as within ``typical'' host galaxy contributions which are often quoted as $\sim$50~pc~cm$^{-3}$ \citep[e.g.,][]{shannon2018} or $\sim$100~pc~cm$^{-3}$ \citep[e.g.,][]{cordes_chatterjee2019_ARAA}.
 One should also note that the log-normal nature of the distribution allows for the occasional extraordinarily high host galaxy $\dm$ such as the estimated $\dm_\mathrm{host} \approx 903^{+72}_{-111}$~pc~cm$^{-3}$ found for FRB 20190520B by \citet{niu+2021_121102twin}.
 This is also in agreement with \citet{rafieiravandi2021} finding statistical evidence for some FRBs having a large host $\dm$ (defined therein as $\sim$400~pc~cm$^{-3}$).
+Overall, we note that the poor constraints we obtain with the Catalog~1 data are perhaps unsurprising when one considers that no redshift information was used for any FRBs in this study.